At long last, Swinter is over.

 I happen to love figs, and when I saw unsweetened fig juice at the store I immediately grabbed it.
 If you’re not feeling figgy, then play around with the flavor profile of your mojito.
 Prefer cherry juice?
 Make a Cherry Mojito.
 Like pineapple?
 Pineapple Mojito.
 Just seek out juice that doesn’t have a bunch of added sugar to it.
 You can control the sweetness of your drink by adding in the simple syrup or gum syrup, but you can’t alter a thing if the juice you use is chock full of sugar to begin with.

 Have a fantastic weekend, my friends.
-I’m heading west to see Mama K. and a friend today, while we hang out with blogger extraordinaire Kelle Hampton, New York Times Bestselling author of Bloom, who unknowingly influenced me to start Genuinely Speaking.
+I’m heading southwest to see Mama K. and a friend today, while we hang out with blogger extraordinaire Kelle Hampton, New York Times Bestselling author of Bloom, who unknowingly influenced me to start Genuinely Speaking.
 If you are in the Quad Cities and are looking for something inspiring tonight, you can still purchase tickets here.
 Proceeds benefit Gigi’s Playhouse Quad Cities.

 - 2 springs fresh mint